ungoogled-software/ungoogled-chromium/README.md

 *These are the core features introduced by ungoogled-chromium.*

-* Replace many web domains in the source code with non-existent alternatives ending in `qjz9zk` (known as domain substitution; [see docs/design.md](docs/design.md#source-file-processors) for details)
-* Strip binaries from the source code (known as binary pruning; [see docs/design.md](docs/design.md#source-file-processors) for details)
 * Disable functionality specific to Google domains (e.g. Google Host Detector, Google URL Tracker, Google Cloud Messaging, Google Hotwording, etc.)
     * This includes disabling [Safe Browsing](//en.wikipedia.org/wiki/Google_Safe_Browsing).
 Consult [the FAQ for the rationale](//ungoogled-software.github.io/ungoogled-chromium-wiki/faq#why-is-safe-browsing-disabled).
+* Block internal requests to Google at runtime.
+This feature is a fail-safe measure for the above, in case Google changes or introduces new components that our patches do not disable.
+This feature is implemented by replacing many Google web domains in the source code with non-existent alternatives ending in `qjz9zk` (known as domain substitution; [see docs/design.md](docs/design.md#source-file-processors) for details), then [modifying Chromium to block its own requests with such domains](patches/core/ungoogled-chromium/block-trk-and-subdomains.patch).
+In other words, no connections are attempted to the `qjz9zk` domain.
+* Strip binaries from the source code (known as binary pruning; [see docs/design.md](docs/design.md#source-file-processors) for details)
 * Add many new command-line switches and `chrome://flags` entries to configure disabled-by-default features.
 See [docs/flags.md](docs/flags.md) for the exhaustive list.

 ### Enhancing Features